Thomas Langton and King Liam

 He would need all of it.

-Correspondence: Thomas to Nimue
+Correspondence: @Thomas Langton to @Sister Nimue

 Nimue,

-I write to you from the high towers of Delia, where the boy-king plays with toy soldiers and speaks of marriage.
+I write to you from the high towers of @Delia, where the boy-king plays with toy soldiers and speaks of marriage.
 Certain courtiers press him toward betrothal.
 They speak of duty, of legacy, and alliances.
 He is seven.

 The wolves circle.
 They see me as one of them.
 Perhaps I am.
 But I am his friend.
 I am his priest.
 And more frequently I am his shield.